 If you’re a WordPress user, it’s absolutely the easiest way to get started with marketing automation.

 Unlike the other two options, SendinBlue charges you by the actual number of emails that you send, rather than the number of subscribers that you have.
+Depending on your usage, this might be more affordable.
+Or, it could also cost a little more – it really depends on how you use it.

 Which Email Marketing Service Should You Choose?